belgioio/belgioio.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an Assistant Professor at the Division of Decision and Control Systems (DCS) at KTH Royal Institute of Technology, Stockholm, Sweden.
-I am also a Digital Futures Fellow and a a Wallenberg AI, Autonomous Systems and Software Program (WASP) Faculty.
-Prior to join KTH, I was a Senior Scientist at the Automatic Control Laboratory (ifA) at ETH Zurich, Switzerland.
+I am an Assistant Professor at the **Division of Decision and Control Systems (DCS) at KTH Royal Institute of Technology**, Sweden.
+I am also a **Digital Futures Fellow** and a **Wallenberg AI, Autonomous Systems and Software Program (WASP) Faculty**.
+Prior to join KTH, I was a Senior Scientist at the **Automatic Control Laboratory (ifA) at ETH Zurich**, Switzerland.

 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.